CAPIBARA

 GRBs Cosmology

-Using the most powerful explosions as distance indicators.
+Using the most powerful explosions as cosmological probes.

 Publications